Optimized laser ion acceleration at the relativistic critical density surface

-Another particularly interesting alternative are near critical density targets.
-One theoretical mechanism of continuous and direct energy transfer from the laser to ions is a form of relativistic hole boring: the synchronized acceleration of ions with 'slow light' (SASL~\cite{Brantov2016a,Bychenkov2016,Brantov2017a,Brantov2017b,Brantov2017c}).
-Here, the laser turns the plasma partially transparent at the front by virtue of relativistic mass increase of the electrons oscillating (linear polarization) or circulating (circular polarization) in the intense laser field.
-The front that separates the relativisticly transparent region from the opaque plasma with density above the relativistic critical density (later in this paper referred to as ”relativistic front”) moves forward slowly (compared to the speed of light) and accelerates as the laser intensity increases, which gives the ions time to accelerate and follow it in a synchronized fashion.
-The acceleration force is generated the charge separation field induced by the laser pressure at the front.
-Generally, the velocity at which the laser bores into the plasma depends on the plasma density and laser intensity; the equilibrium relativistic front velocity increases with intensity and decreasing electron density~\cite{Liu2020}.
-Simulations could demonstrate that in the optimal case the ion energy can be dramatically increased by SASL comparing to, e.g., hole-boring or TNSA~\cite{Brantov2016a,Bychenkov2016,Brantov2017a,Brantov2017b,Brantov2017c}.
+Another particularly interesting alternative are near critical density targets, e.g. hydrogen jet targets.
+Those target systems can provide for cylindrical and planar micron sized geometry and virtually debris-free high repetition rate operation\cite{Obst2017,Curry2020}.
+One theoretical mechanism of continuous and direct energy transfer from the laser to ions is a form of relativistic hole boring\com{: Instead of boring into the plasma, the laser now penetrates into the relativistically transparent plasma as it pushes forward the relativistic critical density front, synchronized to the acceleration of ions.
+This is the mechanism of ''synchronized acceleration of ions using slow light'' described in~\cite{Brantov2016a,Bychenkov2016,Brantov2017a,Brantov2017b,Brantov2017c}.
+However, the naming can be confusing as the core of the mechanism is not the change of the propagation velocity of the laser light inside the plasma but rather the fact that the point of laser reflection, i.e. where the ions are accelerated, penetrates \emph{slowly} into the plasma. } \\ \com{The laser penetration happens progressively as }the laser turns the plasma partially transparent at the front, by virtue of relativistic mass increase of the electrons oscillating (linear polarization) or circulating (circular polarization) in the intense laser field.
+The front that separates the relativisticly transparent region from the opaque plasma with density above the relativistic critical density (\com{below} referred to as ”relativistic \com{transparency} front”\com{, RTF}) moves forward slowly (compared to the speed of light) and accelerates as the laser intensity increases, which gives the ions time to accelerate and follow it in a synchronized fashion.
+The acceleration force is generated \com{via} the charge separation field induced by the laser pressure at the front. \\

+\com{In this respect, this mechanism is similar to hole boring RPA, only here instead of the critical density surface at the target front the radiation pressure is now exerted at the relativistic transparency front inside the plasma.
+Therefore, we call this process \emph{\com{RTF-RPA}} throughout this paper. } Generally, the velocity at which the laser bores into the plasma depends on the plasma density and laser intensity; the equilibrium \com{RTF} velocity increases with intensity and decreasing electron density~\cite{Liu2020}.
+Simulations could demonstrate that in the optimal case \com{when the laser acceleration of the \com{RTF} is synchronized to the ion acceleration,} the ion energy can be dramatically increased \com{compared} to, e.g., hole-boring or TNSA~\cite{Brantov2016a,Bychenkov2016,Brantov2017a,Brantov2017b,Brantov2017c}.